 THE COURSE.
 The course carries hazards.
-The leaves can be slick in spots and the wet fall season and especially rain in the last few days have left some wet spots on the trail and a few “water crossings” and “mud flats” features for your enjoyment.
+The leaves can be slick in spots and the rain in the last few days has left some wet spots on the trail and a few “water crossings” and “mud flats” features for your enjoyment.

-We did some course “grooming” over the past two weeks (shout out to Paul Woolley who went above and beyond with raking between Raven Rocks and the Fire Tower climb!).
-Rocks, leaves, and other hazards are a natural part of the trail.
+We did some course “grooming” over the past two weeks.
+But Tropical Storm Nicole had other ideas.
+Rocks, leaves, and other hazards are always a natural part of the trail.
 Take care and take those rocky downhills slowly.
 The uphills you can go fast on.

 Course markings are pink flags, pink ribbon, and one spot with yellow caution tape (that’s the RAVEN ROCKS OVERLOOK) to keep you going on the right trail.
-Pre-run by Joe, Lee, Peeter, Jeff, Jacob, Lars, and many others.
-I am quite sure they scared the bears away.
+Pre-run by Joe, Lee, Peeter, Jeff, Veronica, and many others.
+I am quite sure they scared the coyotes and bears away.

 SWEEPS.
 Sweeps will be following along behind the runners.
 If you can’t continue, stay on the course and the sweeps will catch up to you and send for help if you need it.
 They have cell phones, sweep maps, and LVAC contact info.

 After runners finish we will have awards near the tent.
 Please stick around — you may go home with a prize!

 THANK YOUS….
 I am able to select who gets bib #1 each year.
 Here are the PAST BIB #1s… and the 2022 Bib #1!

 2015 — Ciorsdan thank you for helping with the whole event.
 Always #1 in my heart.
 I love you babe!